ChengBinJin/Lua-Basic-Tutorial/README.md

 - **Repeat - repeat** something __until__ boolean expression
 - **For (Numberic) - for** variable = start, end, step __do__ something **end**
 - **For (Generic) - for** k, v in iterator __do__ something **end**

+## Blocks and Scope
+*By default, all variables in Lua are globally scoped*